sean-lamont/bait/_docs/premise_selection.md

 where `{dataset}` is the desired dataset, and `{model}` is the desired model.
 To change model hyperparameters, modify the appropriate `{dataset}/{model}` config file.

+These experiments require the appropriate dataset has been processed as outlined in the setup page.

 # Configuration

 Configuration files are found in the `configs/premise_selection` directory.
-The base configuration file `configs/premise_selection/premise_selection.yaml` specifies the Premise Selection model and associated DataModule (only one at present).
+The base configuration file `configs/premise_selection/premise_selection.yaml` specifies the Premise Selection model and associated DataModule implemented in `models.premise_selection`.

 The configuration directory is organised into `{dataset}/{model}`, where each `{dataset}` includes a base file specifying the vocabulary size, project to log to and the MongoDB database to read from.